 Remote (Live Zoom Meetings)

 Writing the first draft of your memoir can be daunting.
 Determining its scope, narrative voice, and perhaps the most challenging of all, figuring out how to handle time, are no easy tasks.
 But guidance in a group setting of peers facing similar questions can help.
 This class will tackle these big-picture issues and pay close attention to the minutiae of good writing.

-There is no work outside of class other than continuing to write, with the goal of each student being to write 5 new pages or revise 10 pages each week, while developing a solid sense of their book's themes and driving questions.
-On the last day of class, writers may hand in 15 pages of their work to receive critique from the instructor with suggested strategies for finishing the manuscript.
+There is no work outside of class other than continuing to write, with the goal of each student writing 5 new pages or revising 10 pages each week, and developing a solid outline of the memoir in progress.
+On the last day of class, writers may hand in 20 pages of their work to receive critique from the instructor with suggested strategies for finishing the manuscript.
 Designed for writers with some knowledge of the craft of memoir writing who have either: (a) begun at least three chapters of a full-length memoir or (b) begun at least three essays of a connected series of personal essays.
 Please come to the first class with a copy of "an elevator pitch" for your potential or existing memoir (a compelling title and 150-word blurb that summarizes and encapsulates your work) or the first page of your memoir/essay collection.

 Previous Students Say

 - Instructor Feedback